hcoles/pitest-site/pages/faq.markdown

 * Using the [CDG accelerator plugin](https://pitest.groupcdg.com/docs/accelerator)
 * Using more threads.
 The optimum number will vary, but will generally be between 1 and the number of CPUs on your machine.
-* Limit the number of mutation per class.
+* Limit the number of mutations per class.
 This will give you a less complete picture however.
 * Use filters to target only those packages or classes that are currently of interest

 One thing to watch out for that can slow PIT down are tests on the classpath that are not